 How to Help Seniors With Diabetes Manage Their Diet

 More seniors than ever are now struggling with diabetes, and if you are looking to help provide quality care for a loved one with this disease, it is important that you help them eat the right type of diet.
-Proper diet is one of the best ways for seniors to manage their diabetes and to prevent additional health complications.
+A proper diet is one of the best ways for seniors to manage their diabetes and to prevent additional health complications.

 If you are looking for a few easy ways to help your loved one change their diet for the better, here are a few things to include and avoid in your loved one’s diet.